where It all started

 In early 2011, an Open Call went out for 100 singers, from any musical background, to come together to form a choir to sing an exciting and challenging piece of new music to celebrate the opening of Turner Contemporary in Margate.

-Composed by Orland Gough, The Red Volcano was inspired by JMW Turner’s poem of the same name and his painting of the volcanic eruption on the Caribbean Island of St Vincent in 1812.
+Composed by Orlando Gough, The Red Volcano was inspired by JMW Turner’s poem of the same name and his painting of the volcanic eruption on the Caribbean Island of St Vincent in 1812.

 Under the expert guidance of music director, Tony Castro, ‘The Big Sing’ performed The Red Volcano, accompanied by a local orchestra, for the opening of Turner Contemporary Gallery on the 17th of April 2011.

-Following their debut performance, this group of singers unanimously agreed to stay together and formed the Thanet Big Sing Community Choir, which then became Turner Contemporary’s resident choir.
+Following their debut performance, this group of singers unanimously agreed to stay together and formed the Thanet Big Sing Community Choir, which then became Turner Contemporary’s resident choir and the partnership with the Gallery continues today.

-The following are examples of the Thanet Big Sing Community Choir’s performances over the last two years, which demonstrate the breadth and variety of the repertoires undertaken.
+Examples of previous performances listed below, represent some of Thanet Big Sing Community Choir’s activities over recent years which demonstrates the breadth and variety of the repertoires undertaken.

-The Thanet Big Sing commissions its Music Director at least once a year to create and compose a bespoke concert, to compliment one or more exhibitions at Turner Contemporary.
+The Thanet Big Sing commissions its Music Director at least once a year to create and compose a bespoke concert, to compliment one or more exhibitions at Turner Contemporary or another local theme.

 Often accompanied by musicians and a narrator against a backdrop of appropriate moving images, these performances are unique and very special.
 The choir thoroughly enjoys rehearsing and performing these concerts and they are appreciated by large audiences every time.